 Testing Timelines and Communication

-- Students will be given the SAGES in their building soon after the permission slips are received.
+- Students will be given the SAGES-3 in their building soon after testing permission is received.

-- Results from the SAGES will be sent home within 2 weeks after testing.
+- Results from the SAGES-3 will be shared with parents/guardians.